 We’ll use 2 scenarios here — if you know the names of the family members and if you don’t know the names of the family members.

-Scenario 1: Regina Dougherty, Ricky Dougherty, and Robert Dougherty are added to the Guest List and grouped together (if you know the names of the family members):
+Scenario 1: Regina Dougherty, Ricky Dougherty, and Reggie Dougherty are added to the Guest List and grouped together (if you know the names of the family members):

 Regina receives your text invitation: